-The Award (IAPA) was initiated in 2011 by the College of Art and Design, University of Shanghai, in partnership with two international journals devoted to contemporary public art – Public Art magazine (China) and Public Art Review (United States).
-The research, jury process and award ceremony are now overseen by the Institute for Public Art (IPA) with support from the Public Art Workshop at the College of Art and Design, University of Shanghai.
+The International Award for Public Art (IAPA) was initiated in 2011 by the College of Art and Design, University of Shanghai (now SAFA), in partnership with two international journals devoted to contemporary public art – Public Art magazine (China) and Public Art Review (United States).
+The research, jury process and award ceremony are now overseen by the Institute for Public Art (IPA) which is a partnership between Network for Public Art Ltd and Shanghai Academy of Fine Arts (SAFA).

-Advisory Board: John McCORMACK (Auckland); Derrick Cherrie (Brisbane); Jay Pather (Cape Town); Katia Canton (Sao Paulo); WANG DaWei (Shanghai)
+John McCORMACK (Auckland); Derrick CHERRIE (Brisbane); Jay PATHER (Cape Town);

 The Award acknowledges the highest achievement in public art with a focus on art-led urbanism / place-making / community building / social practice.
 The Award draws attention to the major contribution made by artists around the world to the quality of life, our shared environments and the importance of developing space to nurture citizenship and public wellbeing.

-The Award recognises a specific project (not a person or a practice!
-A representative of the team responsible for the project is invited to accept the Award for the project on behalf of the team).
+The Award recognises a specific art-led urban project (not a person or a practice.
+A representative of the art project team is invited to accept the Award on behalf of the team).

 Although there is a single Award, the focus of the process is on creating visibility for a range of projects within each of the seven global regions defined.
-The jurors select a 'highly commended' project from each region.
+The jurors recognised that the theory and practice of public art is very different in different cultural contexts, and therefore they select a 'highly commended' project from each of the seven regions.

 No, it does not.
-However, the first Award brought international recognition - and work - to members of the team who received it.
+However, the Awards do bring international recognition - and work - to members of the team awarded.
 And it's clear that even to be short-listed by the jurors for the Award draws favourable attention to a practice, and this will in turn lead to future commissions, grants, or career opportunities for members of the short-listed teams.
-There will be considerable global demand for public art and artists involved with place-making in the next decade, especially in developing regions.
-The short-listed projects are highlighted on the project website where currently more than 220 case studies are available to view.
+There will continue to be considerable global demand for public art and artists involved with place-making in the next decade, especially in developing regions.
+Projects considered of sufficient excellence for review by the IAPA jury are gathered on the website - currently more than 500 case studies are available to view.

-- Artworks / projects may be permanent or temporary.
-The focus of ‘place-making’ favors projects that have a long-term impact, although of course the judges will seek evidence from the research process concerning the strength / permanency of the project’s impact on the community or the environment.
+- Artworks / projects may be long-term or temporary provided they demonstrably contribute to place-making or community building.
+This focus favours projects that have a long-term impact, and the judges will seek evidence from the research process concerning the on-going strength of the project’s impact on the community, neighbourhood or environment.

-- Artworks in any location by artists of every nationality are eligible.
-Ephemeral, audio and cyber projects are eligible provided they fulfil the award criteria.
+- Art led urbanist projects in any location by artists of any culture and nationhood are eligible.
+Ephemeral, audio and cyber projects are eligible provided they fulfil the award criteria

 - Completed within a 7 year period leading to the Award process (see eligibility criteria box).